 Cheapest car insurance companies for Dodge Challengers

 Bankrate’s insurance editorial team analyzed premiums for Dodge Challengers from some of the largest carriers by market share: Amica, Erie, Geico, State Farm and USAA.
-These five providers are also some of the best car insurance companies on the market.
+These five providers are also some of the best car insurance companies on the market, according to our research.